One U Thriving

-Committee membership includes representatives from Equity, Diversity, and Inclusion; University Police; Facilities Management; Office of Equal Opportunity and Affirmative Action; ASUU; The Office of Inclusive Excellence; The Counseling Center; University Information Technology; Housing and Residential Education; The Center for Student Wellness; Academic Affairs; University of Utah Health; University Safety; and University Marketing and Communications.
+Committee members include representatives from the following departments: Equity, Diversity, & Inclusion; Public Safety; Facilities Management; Office of Equal Opportunity and Affirmative Action; ASUU; The Counseling Center; University Information Technology; University Police Department; Housing and Residential Education; The Center for Student Wellness; Academic Affairs; University of Utah Health; University Marketing and Communications; Student Representatives.
 Members also collaborate with the Anti-Racism Committee to advise the Steering Committee on incidents of racism and racial bias on campus and relevant countermeasures.

 Incidents & Updates

-For any questions or concerns regarding an incident, please contact Brian Jay Nicholls, Special Assistant to the Chief Safety Officer, at RBIresponse@utah.edu.
+For any questions or concerns regarding an incident or this process, please contact Ana Ascencio, RBIRT Manager, at RBIresponse@utah.edu.

 Incidents & updates